env0/terratag/README.md

 Add tags to your AWS resources in both Terraform 0.11 and 0.12!

 ## Prerequisites
-- [tfschema](https://github.com/minamijoyo/tfschema) to assert which resources support `tags` in AWS Provider
 - Terraform 0.11 or 0.12

 ## Usage